Find Mom or Dad in home care or assisted living care info@elderhomefinders.com · (310) 269-1206

 The top question ask: Do assisted living facilities accept dementia patients?

 ElderHomeFinders can help you answer this question.
-Not all Assisted living facilities in Los Angles not all assisted living facilities offer services specifically designed for people with dementia, The Reason while can be attributed to the fact that Assisted living facilities is not regulated by the federal government and its definitions vary from state to state.
+Not all Assisted living facilities in Los Angeles offer services specifically designed for people with dementia, The reason can be attributed to the fact that Assisted living facilities is not regulated by the federal government and its definitions vary from state to state.
 In the Los Angeles area there are a handful of Dementia Care Living.
 Also if the person with dementia is eligible for Supplemental Security Income (SSI), he or she usually is automatically eligible for Medicaid.
 Around 70% of adults over the age of 65 will need long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
 If your loved one is still active and vital, but can no longer live independently and needs assistance with everyday activities such as bathing, dressing or eating, one of the options available to him or her is assisted living.

 What to expect from Dementia Care Living options in Los Angeles